cisprague/dubins/README.md

 , where it should be noted that `controls[i]` is considered to be constant between `times[i]` and `times[i+1]`, hence `len(controls) == len(times) - 1`.
 If needed, you may add ancillary code outside `solution(car)` within the `solution.py` file.

-Your `solution` function should implement a robotic planning method, with the use of the attributes and methods of `Car`, to produce a sequence of steering angles and times at which they're executed, that would drive the car successfully in accordance to the previously detailed tasks.
+Your `solution` function should implement a robotic planning method, with the use of the attributes of `Car`, to produce a sequence of steering angles and times at which they're executed, that would drive the car successfully to the target.
+Good choices are A* and RRT.

+The lists of `controls` and `times`, will be integrated to get a state path.
+The integration will stop if the path goes into an obstacle, out of bounds, or within 1.5 meters of the target.
+This state path is judged on whether it avoided obstacles and made it to the target.

 Note that:
  - Each steering angle `controls[i]` is considered to be constant between `times[i]` and `times[i+1]`, so `controls` must be one element shorter than `times`, i.e. `len(controls) == len(times) - 1`.